penk/oxide-eglfs-snap/README.md

 The `--devmode` parameter is required since EGLFS scans video devices, and currently there's no plug for that.

+## Run

+If you have more than one graphic card, you'll need to disable the other one (`nouveau` for nVidia, `radeon` for AMD), and stop X11 session:

+    systemctl stop lightdm
+    sudo modprobe -r nouveau

+And execute the browser by:

+    /snap/bin/oxide-digitalsignage.start-oxide

 ## Details

 There's [prebuilt Qt5 binaries](https://github.com/penk/oxide-eglfs-snap/releases) needed that's linked against OpenGLES, that will be extracted via `tar-content` plugin and copied over to `prime/`.
 We could try to use stage packages like `libqt5gui5-gles` in the future.